-Corollary 2.3.6 Let G be a bipartite graph and M a matching and u a vertex not covered by M. If Algorithm 2.3.3 produces a tree T (that is, it does not produce an augmenting path) then there exists no augmenting path containing any vertex from T.
+Corollary 1.3.8 Let G be a bipartite graph and M a matching and u a vertex not covered by M. If Algorithm 1.3.3 produces a tree T (that is, it does not produce an augmenting path) then there exists no augmenting path containing any vertex from T.

 Proof.
-Because the algorithm only returns T when the "while" condition fails, the tree T must satisfy the first condition of Proposition 2.3.4.
+Because the algorithm only returns T when the "while" condition fails, the tree T must satisfy the first condition of Proposition 1.3.6.
 Because the graph is bipartite, the second condition is also met.
 The conclusion follows. \Box

-To find a maximal matching in a bipartite graph we could, of course, apply the corollary repeatedly to any M-uncovered vertex, until sufficiently many " $M:=M\triangle P$ " operations have been made.
+To find a maximum matching in a bipartite graph we could, of course, start with $M = \emptyset$ and then apply the APS Algorithm 1.3.3 and the corollary for all M-uncovered vertices u.
+Either we conclude that no M-augmenting path exists - showing that M is maximum - or we find an M-augmenting P and do the " $M := M \triangle P$ " operation to improve the matching.
+Repeating this process we will end with a maximum matching.
 However, if we have already once found a maximal M-alternating tree T rooted at u, we can avoid considering all vertices involved in T again later in the computation.
-Below we state a method that avoids this as a recursive procedure.
+This is explained by the recursive procedure below.

-Algorithm 2.3.7 (Egerváry's Algorithm) 1

-Input: A bipartite graph G[L, R] with some matching M.

-Output: A maximum matching M^ and minimum covering X^ of G.
+Algorithm 1.3.9 (Egerváry's Algorithm) 6 Input: A bipartite graph G[L, R] with some matching M. Output: A maximum matching M^ and minimum covering X^ of G.